metalgaiden/metalgaiden.github.io/projects/gordian.md

 ## Sound Design
 Sound is probably the first thing you notice when you open a game, and I wanted to make sure the sound design was as polished and unobtrusive as possible to make sure players are willing to spend time and effort exploring my systems.

-The music is pretty simple.
-It layers ocean sounds, strings, and synth bells that remind me of Blade Runner.
-One special feature is that the music runs backwards when you undo your moves.
+The music layers ocean sounds, strings, and synth bells that remind me of Blade Runner.
+It also has a unique feature where it plays backwards when the player undoes their moves.

 /assets/audio/gordian/gordian.wav

-The simple solution to allow the music to run backwards was just to have two versions of the main song, one forward and one backwards.
-When you press the undo key it will play the backwards version at "full song length" - "current song position".
-I also added a bit of buffer to make sure the player couldn't freeze up the music.
-It sounds cool, but was just a little too distracting.
+The backwards effect was achieved by having two versions of the main song, one forwards and one backwards, and playing the backwards version at a point in the song corresponding to the current position in the forwards version.
+I also added a bit of buffer to prevent the music from freezing.

 /assets/audio/gordian/gordian-reversed.wav

-Another thing I noticed in designing the music was that the strings and ocean sounds were almost impossible to tell when they were reversed.
-This means that you won't notice the reversing music until at least a good ways into the game.
+Another thing I noticed in designing the music was that the strings and ocean sounds didn't sound all that different reversed.
+Since the bells are used sparingly, you won't really notice the effect until a ways into the game.
 It's this kind of subtlety that games like this need, in order to turn the volume down on everything non-essential.

-For sound design, I wanted each sound to be unique and layer on top of each other well when multiple things happen at once.
-Each sound was a collection of 2-3 sound files, picked at random and pitched slightly up or down.
+For the sound design of in-game actions like placing rope and tying knots, I wanted each sound to be distinct and to layer well when multiple actions happen at once.
+To achieve this, I used a combination of 2-3 sound files for each sound, randomly selecting and pitch-shifting them.

-First was the sound of placing rope.
-I used a simple blip sound with pitch variation on each placement.
+The sound of placing rope, for example, consists of a simple blip with pitch variation on each placement.

 /assets/audio/gordian/place.wav

-Next was the undo sound, for which I just reversed the placement sound and lowered the volume a bit to sit better in the mix.
+The undo sound is simply the placement sound played in reverse and with the volume lowered a bit.

 /assets/audio/gordian/undo.wav